juansanzone/juansanzone/README.md

 💡 My free time is also invested in programming.
 I have several personal (not maintained) side projects like:  <a href="https://apps.apple.com/us/app/ridit/id1442148798?l=es"> Ridit APP </a> or  <a href="https://apps.apple.com/us/app/waterink/id1250941742">Waterink APP</a>.

+🟢 In the last year I have been working using a private & parallel Github account.
+You can see my commit activity <a href="https://github.com/sanzonejuan">for that account here.</a>

 👨🏻‍💻 I'm available to hear remote job offers related to mobile leadership positions on Fintech & Crypto area.

-🟩 In the last year I have been working using a private & parallel Github account.
-You can see my commit activity <a href="https://github.com/sanzonejuan">for that account here.</a>

 ## Find me around the web 🌎